 Certainly, based upon my choice of gifts for my dad, the answer would be: a Dairy Milk chocolate bar (if purchased before the age of 18) or a bottle or Irish Whisky (if purchased after the age of 18).
 My dad always seemed pretty content with that to be honest, after all, for him, it literally was the thought that counts.
 As a dad now myself, here’s a list of items that I think a dad would appreciate on this day.

 It’s a free gift but, as mentioned above, sometimes it really is the thought that counts.
-If you’re struggling for art resources with the MCO, perhaps download an art app on your phone or iPad and give your child(ren) a few minutes to create a piece of artwork for a surprise Father's Day email.
+If you’re struggling for art resources, perhaps download an art app on your phone or iPad and give your child(ren) a few minutes to create a piece of artwork for a surprise Father's Day email.

 As a dad to a 15 month-old son, I’ve had the pleasure of having one father's day already.
 To be honest, I genuinely can’t remember what I was given; let’s put that down to sleep deprivation.
 (Apologies to my wife for this admission, however, having recently responded to our friends’ wedding invitation, telling my wife the date, putting the date in our Google Calendar and still managing to commit the social faux pas of asking our friends if they had any wedding dates in mind when we last spoke on Zoom, my poor memory has some precedent at the moment.)

 Yes, it’s free again, but it can make a huge difference to a day.
 Sleep is also scientifically proven to improve the memory.
 I know this was listed in the Mother’s Day article, but any parent craves the luxury of interrupted sleep.